What to eat Réunion? culinary specialties and gastronomy

 The local way The local way Réunion

 L'américain bouchon gratiné is a must-try, the quintessential Reunionese sandwich, hot and fatty.
 The recipe?
 Baguette bread, corks, French fries, cheese (usually a lot of Gruyère) and a choice of sauces (soy, chili, mustard, ketchup).
-Young people love it.
-But it's fair to say that a sandwich like this will blow your calorie count through the roof.
-So eat in moderation.
+Young people love them.
+To be eaten in moderation.
 You'll find them at any kiosk or snack truck on the island.

 Another very local Réunion speciality is "poulet la route", also known as "poulet poussière", "poulet bitume" or even "poulet mazout".
-But don't be fooled by these misleading names, for behind them lie excellent grilled chickens, 100% Réunionese, first marinated (the marinade recipes are often kept secret), then grilled in a crapaudine style, on an old-fashioned barbecue (made from an old metal fuel can, hence the name "poulet mazout").
+But don't be fooled by these misleading names, because behind them lie excellent grilled chickens, 100% Réunionese, first marinated (the marinade recipes are often kept secret), then grilled on an old-fashioned barbecue (made from an old metal fuel can, hence the name "poulet mazout").
 Vendors usually set up by the roadside, emitting a delicious smell of grilled chicken into the air that's hard to resist.

 Take a break Réunion